rpopov/airbyte-python-cdk/docs/CONTRIBUTING.md

 The Airbyte CDK defines common development tasks using [Poe the Poet](https://poethepoet.natn.io/).
 You can run `poetry run poe list` to see all available tasks.
 This will work after `poetry install --all-extras` without additional installations.

 Optionally, if you can [pre-install Poe](https://poethepoet.natn.io/installation.html) with `pipx install poethepoet` and then you will be able to run Poe tasks with the shorter `poe TASKNAME` syntax instead of `poetry run poe TASKNAME`.
 The Ruff configuration is stored in `ruff.toml` at the root of the repository.
 This file contains settings for line length, target Python version, and linting rules.

-The Ruff configuration is stored in `ruff.toml` at the root of the repository.
-This file contains settings for line length, target Python version, and linting rules.

 ## Auto-Generating the Declarative Schema File